• Skip to primary navigation

 Korean Jajangmyeon is simple to make at home!
 You can find most of the ingredients in a Korean or Chinese grocery store.
 The jajangmyeon sauce consists of Korean black bean paste or Chinese Black Bean Paste, pork belly, veggies, onions, water, sugar, oyster sauce and cornstarch.

-First, over medium heat we will fry the paste in 3 tbsp oil in a large skillet or wok for a couple minutes and then remove it.
+First, over medium heat we will fry the paste in 3 tablespoon oil in a large skillet or wok for a couple minutes and then remove it.
 Then stir fry the pork belly, aromatics and veggies until cooked.
 Next, mix back in the fried black-bean paste, followed by the cornstarch slurry.

 Bring the black sauce to a simmer until it's thickened.
 Meanwhile, bring a large pot of water to boil and add the wheat flour fresh noodles.
 Boil until al dente and strain them.
 You may rinse the noodles off with cold water to stop the cooking process.
 Transfer the noodles to a large serving bowl and pour that thick black bean sauce on top with julienned cucumbers to enjoy!